MatthewWitczak/ASIC-Digital-Counter-Design/README.md

 The final result of the physical design flow is a GDSII layout representing the complete physical realization of the counter.
 The layout includes placed standard cells, routed signal interconnects, clock distribution networks, and power rails distributed across multiple metal layers.

 The regularity of the counter architecture results in a compact layout with low routing congestion and predictable parasitic characteristics.
-The generated GDS file constitutes the final manufacturable representation of the design.
+The generated GDS file constitutes the final representation of the design.

 - General View
 <p align="center">